reallyreadit/blog/_posts/2020-08-03-how-readup-knows-whether-or-not-youve-read-an-article.markdown

 ![Reading Environment Diagram](/assets/2020/08/reading-environment-diagram-4.svg)

 And that's it!
-As the interval delegate continues to fire, the rest of the lines visible within the viewport will continue to be marked as read, as will those currently outside the viewport as the user scrolls them into view.
+As the interval delegate continues to fire, the rest of the lines visible within the viewport will continue to be marked as read, as will those currently outside the viewport as the reader scrolls them into view.
 I think you might agree that initiating a request to the server every 200 ms to update the progress in the database would be a bit excessive.
 We can instead let the progress accumulate in memory on the client for a while and create another interval that will combine all the individual line reading progress arrays and send it off to the server every few seconds.
 (Readup currently does this every three seconds.)

 Speaking of timing, how did we end up with that 200 ms [magic number](https://en.wikipedia.org/wiki/Magic_number_(programming)#Unnamed_numerical_constants) for our reading interval?
 300 words per minute is a [commonly cited reading rate](https://digest.bps.org.uk/2019/06/13/most-comprehensive-review-to-date-suggests-the-average-persons-reading-speed-is-slower-than-commonly-thought/) but there is quite a bit of variance between studies.
 There is also a lot of debate about speed reading and the difference between reading and skimming.
 John F. Kennedy said he could read 1,200 words per minute but [Ronald Carver thought that was "bunk"](https://slate.com/news-and-politics/2000/02/the-1000-word-dash.html) based on his 1985 study: *How Good Are Some of the World's Best Readers?*.
 Carver's findings seem pretty convincing to us so to be on the safe side we've set the actual tracker rate to the upper limit of the fastest readers at a whopping 600 words per minute.
 On the flip side we use a lower limit rate of only 184 words per minute when estimating article length.

 Another thing we'll have to keep in mind is that HTML documents are fluid by nature.
-At any point in time a user can rotate their device or resize their browser window and the dimensions of our paragraph elements and every node within them can change to accommodate the new viewport dimensions.
+At any point in time a reader can rotate their device or resize their browser window and the dimensions of our paragraph elements and every node within them can change to accommodate the new viewport dimensions.
 The text will be reflowed and the number of lines within each paragraph can change.
 There are events that fire under both those circumstances but any random DOM manipulation could also change the position of the article text since the last time we measured it so Readup has yet another interval running that periodically rechecks those measurements every three seconds just to be on the safe side.

 There are countless other scenarios (such as restoring an existing reading progress array to resume reading) and necessary validation checks that are unaccounted for by the code samples in this article.
 In fact all of the code samples are simplified versions of the real thing with the exception of the database reading progress array validation check.
 The intent was to boil the functionality down to the basics so that you could hopefully get a sense of the core mechanics of the Readup tracker.
 Before we finish there's one last thing I want to circle back to.